Northern New Zealand dotterel

-The northern New Zealand dotterel or northern red-breasted plover (Charadrius obscurus aquilonius) is a shorebird which breeds exclusively on beaches in New Zealand's North Island.
+The northern New Zealand dotterel or northern red-breasted plover (Anarhynchus obscurus aquilonius) is a shorebird which breeds exclusively on beaches in New Zealand's North Island.

 Taxonomy

-First described in 1994 as a subspecies, the holotype was selected from a collection made at Mangere near the Auckland Airport in October 1967; the adult male specimen is held at the Auckland Institute and Museum.
+First described in 1994 as a subspecies, the holotype was selected from a collection made at Māngere near the Auckland Airport in October 1967; the adult male specimen is held at the Auckland Institute and Museum.

 The taxon has been classified as a subspecies, Charadrius obscurus aquilonius by authorities such as the Clements Checklist of Birds of the World and the International Ornithologists' Union, and tentatively recognised as a species in the Handbook of the Birds of the World (BirdLife, 2014).

 The epithet aquilonius is derived from the Latin term for the north wind, aquilo, and is a reference to the northerly distribution of that distinguished the new taxon.
 The vernacular "Northern New Zealand Dotterel" was provided by J. E. Dowding when separating the taxon from those found at the South Island as a subspecies of Charadrius obscurus.